14 Products That Make Your Car More Comfortable If You Have a Chronic Illness

 Buy the fleece travel blanket featured above for $37.99 from Bed Bath & Beyond.

 Sunglasses are a must for preventing squinting that can lead to headaches.

 “Sunglasses for day, yellow lenses for night,” said Jacki Jax.

-Buy the sunglasses featured above for $60 from Urban Outfitters.
+Buy the sunglasses featured above for $12.99 from Amazon.

 9. Organizers for Medical Supplies and Snacks

 You’ll likely want to keep some emergency medical supplies and medications, as well as snacks and bottled water, in your car at all times for emergencies.
 Help everything stay organized (and not rolling around on the floor) with a storage box or two for the glove compartment, back seat or trunk.
 Other things to consider stashing in your car: socks, gloves, eye mask, mints or gum for nausea and an extra cell phone charger.

 “[I have] pain meds… emergency snacks in case my blood sugar crashes.
 And I always have my med/allergy/doctor list just in case of an emergency.
 I keep a hard copy on me and there’s a copy saved to my phone,” said Diana Rhodes Cerny.

 “[I bring] a two-day supply of all my meds and all other medical essentials like a couple of puke bags, extra medical tape to protect my lupus rash from everything, sunscreen for days!
 A blanket, pillow, and book for when it’s time to just park and ‘ride out’ the symptoms, a pair of extremely comfy shoes in case I need to change what I have on and extra socks,” said Eerin Colleen.